HugoBlox/theme-academic-cv/content/publication/2021-ricci-aprank-frontiers/index.md

 # Summary.
 An optional shortened abstract.
 summary: "APRANK takes a pathogen proteome as input, and provides a ranked list of the _best_ candidate antigens and epitopes."

-tags: ["antigens", "predictors", "epitopes", "antigenicity", "proteins", "peptides", "diagnostics", "biomarkers"]
+tags: ["antigens", "predictors", "epitopes", "antigenicity", "proteins", "peptides", "diagnostics", "biomarkers", "human pathogens"]
 categories: ["Predictors"]
 featured: false